fbennett/quizzer/README.md

 The original motivation for this work was an unpleasant encounter with the products of a commercial vendor.
 Quizes are *simple* things.
-They should be easy to customise, and deploying a quiz to a given group of students should not require weeks of effort involving multiple members of staff in trial-and-error exploration of a Byzantine menu system.
+They should be easy to customise, and deploying a quiz to a given group of students should not require weeks of effort, large volumes of email, numerous meetings and progress reports, or extensive trial-and-error exploration of a byzantine menu system.
+It should just do its job, so that we can get on with our own.

 The initial inspiration for this particular attempt to do better was a [code sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html)